act-rules/act-rules.github.io/_rules/image-button-non-empty-accessible-name-59796f.md

 #### Failed Example 3

 The image button has an `aria-labelledby` attribute, but the referenced element does not exist.
-This gives the button an empty [accessible name][].
+This gives the button the default [accessible name][] of "Submit Query".

 ```html
 <input type="image" src="/test-assets/shared/search-icon.svg" aria-labelledby="non-existing" />